top of page

 When you start hiring sales reps, you need to have the role for your employees clearly defined – then give them the correct tools to do their job effectively and efficiently.

-• An outline of the roadmap from first customer contact through to a demo or sign-up
+• Outlining the roadmap from first customer contact through to a demo or sign-up

-• The average time and cost it takes to find a lead and move them through the milestones to becoming a customer
+• Identifying the average time and cost it takes to find a lead, then move them through the process of becoming a customer

 While you don’t need all the answers, a basic strategy for your sales reps to implement and develop over time will be a great start for everyone, especially in a startup environment.